umass-gis/workshops/content/basics-qgis/coordinate-systems.md

 ![Icons showing geographic coordinate systems as a globe and projected coordinate systems as a map](media/coordinate_icons.JPG "Geographic vs. projected coordinate systems")

 ---
-## Geographic vs. projected
+## Geographic vs. projected coordinate systems
 {:toc}

 View this information as a slideshow:
 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vSGEAMvj797ZfrIWaxbA-2QcR96BZvFSvNuqk1BX9_KRXmUMBonSbD8msN2btH0UT2QRwFgAtOt9gcb/embed?start=false&loop=false&delayms=3000" frameborder="0" width="480" height="389" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 ---
-## Identify a layer's CS
+## Identify a layer's CRS
 {:toc}

-The quick way to find out a layer's CS is to open it in QGIS and look at its information in the `Properties` window.
+The quick way to find out a layer's CRS is to open it in QGIS and look at its information in the `Properties` window.
 These steps work for both vector and raster data.

 Refer back to the [Getting Started page](https://umass-gis.github.io/workshops/content/basics-qgis/getting-started.html#explore-the-qgis-interface) to familiarize yourself with the QGIS interface.